mangabe16/lexos/doc_src/docs/user_guide/tokenizing_texts.md

 The example above leverages the built-in `is_punct` attribute to indicate whether the token is defined as (or predicted to be) a punctuation mark in the language model.
 SpaCy docs have a number of built-in attributes, which are described in the <a href="https://spacy.io/api/doc#attributes" target="_blank">spaCy API reference</a>.

 !!! note
     It is possible to extend spaCy's Doc object with its extension attribute.
-Lexos has a sample `is_fruit` extension (borrowed from the spaCy docs), which is illustrated below.
-Note that extensions are accessed via the underscore prefix, as shown.
+For instance, if you wanted to have an `is_fruit` attribute, you could create an extension and then access it using the underscore prefix, as shown below:

     ```python
     # Indicate whether the token is labelled as fruit